sjbeckett/weighted-modularity-LPAwbPLUS/README.md

 ```
 where MATRIX is the incidence/biadjacency matrix describing the input network.
 Three outputs are returned: `redlabels` - the module labels for each row in the input matrix, `bluelabels` - the module labels for each row in the input matrix and `Q` - the modularity score.

+Code for plotting modular structure is also provided.
+Please view the REAME files within the relevant code folder.